dimitristrechas/personal-site/posts/react-beginner-tutorials.md

 ## React & Redux beginner tutorials

-This is a handpicked list of tutorials I have personally studied and often come back to this day.
+This is a handpicked list of tutorials I have personally studied and come back to this day.

 - [Tania Rascia's - Getting Started with React](https://www.taniarascia.com/getting-started-with-react/)
 - [Mosh Hamedani's React Course on YouTube](https://www.youtube.com/watch?v=Ke90Tje7VS0)